rec/jacktrip/documentation/git/basics.md

 ## Do I need to learn to rebase?

-Git has a technique called rebasing that has a bad reputation.
+Git has a technique named rebasing that's occasionally tricky.

 This workflow does not require you, the reader, to learn how to rebase.

 Someone on the team will have to be able to rebase in some cases, but usually these rebases will be automatic.